-1. An unsatisfactory review will be noted in the faculty member's personnel file and forwarded to the dean, together with recommendations for restoring performance to the satisfactory level.

-2. A faculty member who receives an unsatisfactory review and disagrees with the evaluation or any aspect of the recommendations may appeal to the local unit tenure and promotion committee, in general or in any particular.
-The findings of the unit tenure and promotion committee, together with its recommendations for action and a statement by the faculty member will be forwarded to the dean for final determination of the evaluation.

-3. According to the procedures of the unit, the unit, in consultation with and concurrence of the faculty member, must establish a development plan.
+- 1. A faculty member who receives an unsatisfactory review from the local unit and does not contest either the evaluation itself or the action plan for improvement will have the unsatisfactory review noted in his/her personnel file.
+The academic unit shall forward both its justification for the unsatisfactory review and its recommendations for restoring the faculty member's performance to the satisfactory level to the dean. - 2.
+A faculty member who receives an unsatisfactory review from the local unit and disagrees with the evaluation or any aspect of the unit's recommendations for improvement may appeal to the local unit tenure and promotion committee, in general or about any particulars.
+The findings of the unit tenure and promotion committee, together with its recommendations for action and a statement by the faculty member, will be forwarded to the dean for the final determination of whether the faculty member's performance will be recorded as satisfactory. - 3.
+According to the procedures of the unit, the unit, in consultation with and concurrence of the faculty member, must establish a development plan.
 The plan may include the appointment of a development committee to assist the faculty member in improving performance.
 The development plan will form the basis for evaluations of the faculty member until satisfactory performance is restored.
 The unit procedures must provide for the contingency of non-agreement to a development plan.